kr55/ssiscataloger/index.md

 ***Automation (Command-line utility)***

 With the command-line utility, we can now automate routine migrations in a matter of few clicks.
 The migration script can run using any scheduler like SQL Server Agent job.
-Here, the script button at this step will generate a command-line script based on the choice made in previous steps.
+Here, the Script button at this step will generate a command-line script based on the choices made in previous steps.

 For example, in the current case, the command-line script will look like below.

     SSIS.Cataloger.Pro.exe /st:0 /ssn:SQLServerInstance /tt:1 /tsn:azuresql.database.windows.net /items:”[{"FolderName":"Azure test","Projects":[],"Environments":["env1"]},{"FolderName":"AzureDevOpsDeployment","Projects":["testUC"],"Environments":[]},{"FolderName":"Sales","Projects":["sales-stg2"],"Environments":[]}]” /fm:”{"Azure Test":"Azure Prod"}” /fm:”{"Pqr":"Abc"}” /oev:true